seans-art/cleaninstall/sean-instructions.md

 ## Update Content
 On left side of VS Code click the page Icon (File Explorer).
 Upload your photos under `/static/images`.
+Next include the filename and path into the respective content file ie:`family-portraits.md` Refer to existing examples.

 In the terminal, run these commands: